IndoorDragon/head-tracked-view-assist/README.md

 2. Click **Start** to enable head-tracked view assist.
 3. Move your head to control the viewport.
 4. Use **Stop Tracker** to close the tracker gracefully.

+## Tracker Launch Modes

+The tracker can be launched in two ways:

+**Preview Mode**
+- Opens a window showing the webcam feed
+- Useful for setup and calibration
+- Allows visual confirmation that tracking is working

+**Background Mode**
+- Runs silently without any visible window
+- Ideal for normal use while working in Blender
+- Reduces screen clutter and system distraction

+Only one tracker instance can run at a time.

 ### Controls
 | Motion | Effect |